 How To Make Your Own Pizza Dough

 Pizza; the holy grail of family dinner.
 A guaranteed plate cleaning, sibling silencing, crowd-pleasing, super meal.
-But instead of picking up your phone to order a takeaway, why not pick up your rolling pin and make your own?
+So with the long weekend ahead, why not pick up your rolling pin and make your own?

 Making pizza dough yourself is actually a lot of fun, and it turns out it’s super easy too; it’s basically just bread dough with a dash of olive oil, a little sugar and, to make life a bit easier, no second rising.
 And if we still haven’t convinced you, check out how to make some delicious dough balls using the same dough.

 Makes 3 pizzas or 2 pizzas and 12 doughballs

 - 5g yeast

 - 60g semolina, plus extra for the tray